CodingAleCR/dayswithoutincidents/docs/README.md

 - Customizable title in app screen.
 - Customizable date to the last incident.
-- Support for Engligsh and Spanish.
+- Support for English and Spanish.
+- Support for Android Home widgets.
+- Support for Dark Theme.

 ## Coming soon